 The signs will also differ in severity based on the cancer’s location in the colon, size and growth.

-Some signs are mostly noticeable through changes with your digestive tract, but others can impact your entire body.
+Some colon cancer symptoms are mostly noticeable through changes with your digestive tract, but others can impact your entire body.

 Check with your doctor if you experience any of the above, regardless of your age, especially if you’re experiencing any of these symptoms.